 With Guinness flowing on two taps on a large selection of Irish whiskeys, Kerry Irish Pub is another French Quarter Irish joint (on the other side of the Quarter) that’s popular with both locals and visitors.
 It’s perhaps best known for its revolving calendar of top-notch live music from a wide range of local artists, from Irish and Celtic music to rock, blues, country, folk, honky tonk and more.
 On St. Patrick’s Day, Kerry Irish Pub will serve up its normally Irish-heavy blend of drinks and music, so if live music is what you seek, this is a perfect destination.

 Each year, Parasol’s throws a huge block party for St. Patrick’s Day, this year on both the Saturday before and Monday, the actual St. Patty’s Day.
 This is an annual event that locals flock to each year, and it’s perhaps one of the biggest celebrations in the entire city.
 Opened in 1952 in the Irish Channel neighborhood, this restaurant, famous for its po-boys, has become a popular neighborhood spot, but it’s also a great place for visitors to catch all the St. Patty’s Day action.

-These are just a few of the many Irish pubs located throughout New Orleans where you can find a great celebration being held in honor of St. Patrick’s Day this year.
+These are just a few of the many Irish pubs located throughout the area where you can find a great celebration being held in honor of St. Patrick’s Day this year.
 Just don your green, and find the one with the right kind of party for you.